PSO-Based Optimal Coverage Path Planning for Surface Defect Inspection of 3C Components with a Robotic Line Scanner: Coverage path planning for inspection

 \section{Coverage path planning for inspection}

 The CPP problem can be divided into two subproblems: 1) the local path definition is to generate view regions and partial scanning paths to meet the precise scanning and full coverage for 3C free-form workpieces.
-2) global path planning aims to find an optimal or near-optimal sequence of all local paths~(Gerbino et al.,~\maskciteyear{gerbino2016influence}).
+2) global path planning aims to find an optimal or near-optimal sequence of all local paths~\cite{gerbino2016influence}.

 The key to the first sub-problem determines the position and orientation of each pair of viewpoints at both ends of local paths (the path between two consecutive viewpoints).
 The line-scan camera only captures an image line of pixels at a time, so the relative motion perpendicular to the line of pixels between the camera and object is necessary for 2D image acquisition during the defect inspection task (see Fig. \ref{fig:the basic priciple of line scanning}).
 In this automatic scanning system, the camera is moved with a robotics manipulator along the stationary object, and the direction of depth of view (DOV) of the camera should be perpendicular to the scanned region to ensure image quality.
 Therefore, the scanned area needs to be kept as flat as possible even if models of workpieces include many different geometric features (see Fig. \ref{fig:geometric feature}).
 In addition, each local path consists of two viewpoints at both ends, and the camera at the robotic end-effector could scan one viewpoint to another to inspect the surface defects of the regions corresponding to this local path.
 The change in the position of these two waypoints must be along one regular direction, whose orientations must remain as unchanged as possible to ensure the quality of acquired images.
-Besides, this sub-problem is also affected by some critical factors, such as field of view (FOV) and DOV~(Liu et al.,~\maskciteyear{liu2022coverage}).
+Besides, this sub-problem is also affected by some critical factors, such as field of view (FOV) and DOV~\cite{liu2022coverage}.

 The global path planning problem involves finding the sequence and path connecting the selected viewpoints to minimize travel costs.
 This generated coverage path must reach all local paths with the shortest connection path.
 In other words, the objective is to find the minimum kinematic feasible path for the robot manipulator to target the scanning sensor at each viewpoint precisely through all local paths without colliding with any obstacles in the workspace.